LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 <h1>Keep an Eye on It: SALARY CHECKER</h1>
-<section>Keep an Eye on It is a Java project built to better manage your month expenses.<br>
+<section>Don't want to drain your salary as quick as you use to do?<br>Keep an Eye on It is a Java project developed to better manage your monthly expenses.<br>
 It has 3 Folders:
 <ul>
 	<li>Classes</li>